AUTUMN IN PATAGONIA

 It is also important to take spare batteries with you, as they tend to discharge faster with low mountain temperatures.

 If you are interested in POST-PRODUCTION we suggest bringing your laptop with some editing software already installed.
-Bernardo, at the end of the day, will answer your questions.
+Luciano, at the end of the day, will answer your questions.